 4. Gift an Experience

-Give the Gift of Oregon — Stay Somewhere Fun Right Here
+Give the Gift of Oregon — Make Memories

 Travel and adventure have the ability to create beautiful memories that last forever.
 One of the best gifts you can give your loved ones is something to look forward to: a new experience, an evening out or a getaway.
 If you're looking for ideas, here are a few: Book a room at the beachfront Driftwood Shores and splash in their pool.
 Then take the kids horseback riding on the beach.
 Or stay in at a hotel in the Glenwood area between Eugene and Springfield and explore Springfield's Main Street.
 Shop at all the charming new boutiques, eat at the great restaurants and try something unusual like axe throwing!
 Sneak away to a comfortable metro hotel and enjoy an evening show at the Hult Center, or rent a cabin on the McKenzie River for a cozy weekend.
-The nearby places to go are endless.
+Love the snow?
+Go skiing at Willamette Pass Ski Resort.
+So much to explore!

 Eugene's Best Special Occasion Restaurants